mercadopago/devsite-docs/guides/shopify/integration-configuration-cho-api.en.md

 >
 > Attention
 >
-> To integrate Checkout Transparente you must have Checkout Pro in your Shopify store.
+> To integrate Checkout Transparente you must have Checkout Pro ("**Checkout Mercado Pago**") in your Shopify store.
 To learn how to integrate it, go to the [documentation.](/developers/en/docs/shopify/integration-configuration/checkout-pro)

 To install Checkout Transparente in a Shopify store, follow the steps below: